IHE/RAD.IRA/input/pagecontent/volume-1.md

 The radiologist completes dictation and signs off the report on the Report Creator.
 The Report Creator sends an update event notifying about the report status change (e.g. complete normally, draft complete, sent to transcriptionist, etc.) The Image Display updates the status of the study in its worklist.

-In this diagram, the Report Creator terminates the report context after it sent the report status update event.
-Recall that this report context was initiated by the Image Display.
+In this diagram, the Report Creator closes the report context after it sent the report status update event.
+Recall that this report context was opened by the Image Display.

-> Note: Alternatively, the Image Display can terminate the report context upon successfully processing the report status update event.
+> Note: Alternatively, the Image Display can close the report context upon successfully processing the report status update event.
 Both scenarios are valid and which method is used is determined by site configuration of the Image Display and Report Creator.

 The Hub sends the update event and the termination event to all Subscribers.
-Once the Hub successfully processed the termination event, it disallows any further interaction of that terminated report context.
+Once the Hub successfully processed the termination event, it disallows any further interaction of that closed report context.

 Upon receiving the termination event, the Image Display removes the study from its worklist.